praveek/launch.en/help/launch-reference/administration/user-permissions.md

 ### One-person show

-If you run a small company that has one person in charge of everything, grant this user permission to all Properties and assign them all rights listed above.
+If you run a small company that has one person in charge of everything, grant this user permission to all properties and assign them all rights listed above.

 ### Separation of duties